mssamhan31/Solar-Curtailment/README.md

 ### Polyfit Estimation
 This method is only used in a clear-sky day condition.
+It is used to estimate the power expected without curtailment.
 To make the polyfit estimate, we first filter points to be used in the polyfit estimation.
 Necessary steps include:
 1. Filter the D-PV time series data into times between sunrise and sunset.
 Before sunrise and after sunset, the real power value is zero, so they should not be used for the polyfit estimation.
 2. Filter out curtailed power values because we want the estimation fits the actual power without curtailment (D-PV is expected to generate a parabolic curve in clear sky-day conditions.
-This validated through observing the system throughout the year and confirm that it is not exposed to regular shading conditions).
+This is validated through observing the system throughout the year and confirm that it is not exposed to regular shading conditions).
 We filter the curtailed power because it does not make sense to fit the polyfit estimate with the curtailed power.
-The polyfit estimate is used to estimate the power expected without curtailment.
+The method we use:
+a.
+Seperate the power data into two parts: sunrise until solar noon, and solar noon until sunset
+b.
+In the first half of the data (from sunrise until solar noon), we include only increasing power value
+c.
+In the second half of the data (solar noon until sunset), we invert the data so the order is from sunset to solar noon
+d.
+In that second half of the data, we include only increasing power value.
 3. Filter to include only decreasing gradient real power value.
 In a parabolic curve with concavity facing downward, the slope is always decreasing.
 In other words, the gradient is always decreasing, meaning the second derivative is always negative.
 The illustration can be seen below:
 <img width="450" alt="image" src="https://user-images.githubusercontent.com/110155265/193730666-e3ac130c-ece7-4115-a8f3-2abdbc1e4c0c.png">
 <img width="450" alt="image" src="https://user-images.githubusercontent.com/110155265/193735422-96f7466f-4734-4dbf-b4f5-802e64d87fcd.png">

-In this image, P3 is filtered out because it is a curtailed power data point.
-P6 is also filtered out because the slope from P4 to P6 is higher than P2 to P4.
+In this image, P3 is filtered out because it is a curtailed power data point (step 2b).
+P6 is also filtered out because the slope from P4 to P6 is higher than P2 to P4 (step 3).

-=================@Samhan, this is not very clear, please be more clear with what do you mean...
-=================@Baran, sure I added more explanation and an illustration.

 After filtering the points to be used in the fitting, we then proceed into:
 4. Convert the timestamp from datetime object into numerical values for fitting